 Directors of the Corporation are expected to bring to the Board the broadest possible knowledge and depth of experience from their chosen business or profession.
 Directors should evidence a demonstrated ability to deal with business, financial and social issues, both nationally and internationally.
 This implies a capacity to provide additional strength, diversity of views and up-to-date perceptions to the Board and its deliberations.
 It is the mandate of the Corporate Governance and Nominating Committee to identify and recommend qualified candidates for the Board.
-In assessing whether identified candidates are suitable for the Board, the Corporate Governance and Nominating Committee considers: (i) the competencies and skills considered necessary for the Board as a whole; (ii) the competencies and skills that the existing directors possess and the competencies and skills nominees will bring to the Board; and (iii) whether nominees can devote sufficient time and resources to his or her duties as a member of the Board.
+In assessing whether identified candidates are suitable for the Board, the Corporate Governance and Nominating Committee considers: (i) the competencies and skills considered necessary for the Board as a whole; (ii) the competencies and skills nominees will bring to the Board; and (iii) whether nominees can devote sufficient time and resources to his or her duties as a member of the Board.
 Potential candidates for membership on the Board will not be denied consideration by reason of race, sex, religion or affiliation with some special constituency group, nor will any candidate be selected solely for such reason.